alex-golang/imgtools/imgmap/README.md

 ### Named references

-Named references are predefined to a limited set of values.
+A named reference is a placehold that can be used for any channel in the destination color.
+It replaces that channel with whatever the named reference represents.
+Named references are **case sensitive**.

-These are **case sensitive**.
+This is a list of the names we currently support, along with their meaning:

 * **#r**: Current red channel value.
 * **#g**: Current green channel value.